 Summer Camps and Day Camps

-During the summer, you may be able to find camps to send your child.
+During the summer, you may be able to find camps to send your child to.
 Camps normally focus on a particular activity.
-For example, you can find sports camps, art camps, drama camps, etc. A lot of time summer camps and day camps will offer scholarship for low income families.
+For example, you can find sports camps, art camps, drama camps, etc. A lot of time summer camps and day camps will offer scholarships for low-income families.

 After School Programs

-If you need childcare for a child that is already in school, you should look into after school programs.
-Many schools will offer low-cost or free after school programs for kids.
+If you need childcare for a child that is already in school, you should look into after-school programs.
+Many schools will offer low-cost or free after-school programs for kids.
 There might even be specific programs just for refugee youth.
-Ask at your child’s school to see if they know of any after-school programs that would be a good fit for you child.
+Ask at your child’s school to see if they know of any after-school programs that would be a good fit for your child.
 These types of programs can help your children adjust to their new schools, help them with their homework, and help them meet new friends.